prasad-wantmutte/Business-Case-E-Commerce-Data-Analysis-using-SQL/README.md

-# Business-Case-E-Commerce-Data-Analysis-using-SQL

-##Business Case: E-Commerce SQL
+# E-Commerce Data Analysis using SQL

 XYZ.Ltd is one of the world’s most recognized brands and one of America’s leading E-Commerce retailers.
 XYZ.Ltd makes itself a preferred shopping destination by offering outstanding value,